kmugrage/gocd.github.io/_posts/2015-08-28-pipeline-patterns.markdown

 Too often this leads to teams only running part of their tests.

 What you should do is split those tests up into manageable size chunks and run them in parallel.
-In the case of the Mingle team those tests run on 65 Go CD agents at the same time.
+In the case of the Mingle team those tests run on 65 GoCD agents at the same time.

 ![Jobs Screenshot](/images/blog/pipeline-patterns/testing-jobs.png)